 The Alzheimer's brains showed reductions of 30 to 50 percent in key mitophagy proteins compared with controls.
 The defect was not random.
 Damaged mitochondria were accumulating in the cells, exactly what you'd expect if the recycling pathway was broken.

-The same study went further.
-The researchers used three Alzheimer's models, a transgenic mouse, a C. elegans worm expressing human amyloid-beta, and human induced pluripotent stem cell-derived neurons.
-They treated each with mitophagy activators, including urolithin A and a compound called actinonin.
-Across all three models, restoring mitophagy reduced amyloid-beta accumulation by roughly 40 percent.
+Findings from all three models pointed the same way.
+The team treated each model with mitophagy activators, including urolithin A and a compound called actinonin.
+Across all three, restoring mitophagy reduced amyloid-beta accumulation by roughly 40 percent.
 In the mouse model, it rescued performance on memory tasks like the Morris water maze.

 This was not the first paper to link autophagy to Alzheimer's, but it was the most rigorous demonstration that the relationship is causal, at least in animals.
 If you fix the recycling, the pathology improves.

-A 2024 paper in Cell Metabolism extended the finding to the KEAP1-NRF2 antioxidant pathway [2].
-The authors showed that defective autophagy leads to KEAP1 accumulation, which suppresses NRF2 activity, which in turn drives tau hyperphosphorylation.
-Tau, along with amyloid-beta, is one of the two defining proteins of Alzheimer's pathology.
-The autophagy story now connects to both.
+A 2024 paper published in Cell Metabolism extended the finding to the KEAP1-NRF2 antioxidant pathway [2].
+According to that paper, defective autophagy leads to KEAP1 accumulation, which suppresses NRF2 activity, which in turn drives tau hyperphosphorylation.
+The chain runs through three linked steps:

 What Activates Autophagy in Humans